-SOME OTHERS TO LOOK OUT FOR - THOUGH THERE ARE NO RECENT (KNOWN) RECORDS
+SOME OTHERS TO LOOK OUT FOR - THOUGH THERE ARE NO RECENT (KNOWN) RECORDS FROM BEXLEY

 Wall Brown (Lasiommata megera) - Populations in London declined rapidly from the 1990s.
+This is a Section 41 species of principal importance under the NERC Act in England (widespread but rapidly declining).
 It used to be fairly frequent in my Barnehurst garden north of the railway station in the 1980s, at which time there was no sign of the Speckled Wood.
 Now the opposite is true.
-One was seen at Rainham in 2011, and the Thames-side fringes of the Borough offer the best, if very slim, prospects of finding one.
+One was seen at Rainham in 2011, and there is a report that 2 were seen on May 8th 2016 at Swanscombe marshes.
+The Thames-side fringes of the Borough offer the best, if very slim, prospects of finding one.